GartontT/SaturnML/README.md

 # SaturnML
-A repository for Saturn focused Machine Learning codes
+A repository for Saturn focused Machine Learning codes and catalogues